-Certainty Index of the difference between design values and Index of high product pass rate Plant Production Efficiency The result of multiplying the four indexes.
+Certainty Index of high product pass rate Plant Production Efficiency The result of multiplying the four indexes.
 Indicator of overall plant productivity efficiency.

 Promoting and Establishing Preventive Maintenance

 We are promoting the introduction of preventive maintenance with the aim of reducing the number of sudden failures that hinder improvements to plant productivity.
 We promote Group productivity improvements by analyzing examples of failures to prevent their recurrence, communicating with workers using analysis to improve their performance, and sharing cases of sudden failures among Group members for horizontal deployment.